odddollar/Hertz-hunter/README.md

 **2. Update `Additional boards manager URLs`**

-The ESP32 board used in this project isn't supported out of the box by the Arduino IDE, so it needs to be added manually.
+The ESP32 board used in this project isn't supported out-of-the-box by the Arduino IDE, so it needs to be added manually.

-Open `File > Preferences`, and in the `Additional boards manager URLs` field, paste the following, then click `OK`:
+In the Arduino IDE, open `File > Preferences`, and in the `Additional boards manager URLs` field, paste the following, then click `OK`:

 ```
 https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
 ```

-This has updated the list that Arduino IDE checks to know where to install additional boards from, but doesn't actually install the board.
+This will update the list that the Arduino IDE checks to know where to install additional boards from, but doesn't actually install the board.

 **3. Install ESP32 support**